zer0cache/matic-docs/docs/develop/chainide.md

 After successful minting, you can check the minted NFT on the OpenSea NFT marketplace.
 Visit [OpenSea Testnet](https://testnets.opensea.io/), connect your MetaMask wallet and make sure the selected network is Polygon Mumbai Testnet, and you'll be able to see and trade the minted NFT on the OpenSea NFT marketplace.

-Congratulations, you have successfully minted an NFT on Polygon using ChainIDE.
+**Congratulations!
+You have successfully minted an NFT on Polygon using ChainIDE.**

 <img src="https://d3gvnlbntpm4ho.cloudfront.net/ERC+721+Deployment+on++Mumbai/image+(6).png" width="100%" height="100%" />